Restoration of the mural paintings of the IES Ramiro de Maeztu

 Antonio Cobos (1908-2001), was born in Guadalajara into a wealthy family.
 In 1915 he moved to Madrid.
 He studied at the Jesuits where he began to excel in drawing.
 Later, while studying law, he will do his first jobs as an advertising cartoonist and book illustrator, work that he will continue after graduating.

-After the Civil War, he began to teach Art History classes at the Ramiro de Maeztu Institute, where he made a series of mural paintings in different rooms of the center: in the assembly hall, the chapel and, those that concern us, in the Department of Mathematics.
+After the Civil War he began teaching Art History at the Ramiro de Maeztu Institute, where he created a series of mural paintings in different rooms of the centre: the assembly hall, chapel and Mathematics department.

 Description of the work carried out

-Fundamentally dry and mechanically. after which a cleaning of the pollution and adhering dirt was carried out with sponges type Wishab.
-The fragile parts and those in poor condition are reserved for consolidation and fixation.
-The most encrusted dirt and stains due to inadequate cleaning, located mainly in the lower parts of the panels, were tried to be minimized as far as possible, with different soft erasers.
+Mainly dry and mechanical.
+The most embedded dirt and stains caused by inadequate cleaning, located mainly in the lower parts of the panels, were tried to be minimized as far as possible, with different soft erasers.

-After various tests, it was determined that the best product for consolidation and punctual settlement in areas with lack of adhesion, cracking and flaking of the polychrome was the resin Acrylic 33 3% in distilled water.
 Due to the high porosity of the tempera, it had to be applied with great care so as not to saturate the paint and change its appearance.
-Controlled pressure was then applied with cotton moistened with acetone.
-Once the treated areas were dry, the surface remains of resin were removed with acetone to remove shine and saturation spots.
+Once the treated areas had dried, the superficial remains of resin were removed to remove shine and saturation stains.

 Both the application of plaster and stucco as well as the removal of stucco were carried out with great care so as not to invade the edges of the gaps since the fragility of the tempering makes the procedure difficult.